 This is an abridged version of an essay I recently wrote, if you’d like to read the full thing do be in touch

 It’s probably fair to say that the environment in which we share the Bible in the UK has changed radically in the last 100 years.
 People are bringing different kinds of questions to the table.
 As one author noted, the air of expectation and hope of the early twentieth century very quickly gave way to the cruel realities of “Auschwitz, Hiroshima and the Gulag Archipelago”.
 The West’s great hope of self-redemption and apotheosis through science, technology, education and the secular nation state gave way to a climate of fear, mistrust of institutions, and philosophical confusion.
-Continue reading Hermeneutics for Ragamuffins: Some things a Calvinist has learned from Liberation theology→
+Continue reading Hermeneutics for Ragamuffins: Some things a former Calvinist has learned from Liberation theology→

 It’s been a while since I’ve posted anything so I thought it was time for a brief update.